Main languages: Spanish, Garífuna, English Creole, indigenous languages

 The state’s response to this upsurge in violence has focused on increasing militarization, an approach that has contributed to the deteriorating situation in the country.
 Journalists and human rights defenders continue to be intimidated or murdered without adequate investigations by police and judiciary.
 In 2017, Honduras was described by the NGO Global Witness as the most dangerous country in the world to be an environmental activist, with over 120 deaths since 2010.
 Most of these victims were indigenous and minority representatives defending their lands against the construction of large-scale development projects, extractive industries or agri-businesses.
 Examples include opposition to the Agua Zarca hydro-dam on the Gualcarque River, anti-mining resistance in northern Honduras by Tolupán leaders, and the Bajo Aguán movement conflict over palm oil industries.

 In many cases, security personnel have been complicit in violence against indigenous land rights activists and authorities have fabricated criminal charges against them.
 For instance, in July 2013, military personnel killed the indigenous Lenca leader Tomás García and injured his son while they were taking part in a non-violent demonstration against a planned hydroelectric project on Lenca ancestral lands.
-As of July 2016, one member of the armed forces was convicted of his murder, although a decision on the others charged was still pending.
 Other indigenous members opposing the project suffered threats as well.
 In September 2013, the indigenous activist Berta Cáceres, who led the opposition to a hydroelectric project, was charged with the illegal possession of a weapon and for participating in protests.
 These charges were denounced as motivated by a desire on the part of state authorities to stop her activism.
 Cáceres, who also co-founded the Civil Council of Popular and Indigenous Organizations of Honduras (Consejo Cívico de Organizaciones Populares e Indígenas de Honduras, COPINH), was murdered in her home in March 2016, despite her reporting multiple death threats to the police which were not investigated.

 There have been some positive signs in recent years, such as the granting of ownership deeds by the government to Miskito indigenous communities.
 According to a 2016 report by the UN Special Rapporteur on the rights of indigenous peoples, the National Agrarian Institute recorded that 11 out of 12 Miskito community territorial councils had received title to over a million hectares’ land.
 However, there are still claims pending, and indigenous communities complain that there is a need for upgrading of titles that are granted in order to secure enforcement against settlers.